doc4d/orda/docs/Concepts/orda-classes.md

 - When defining a class, make sure the [`Class extends`] statement exactly matches the parent class name (remember that they're case sensitive).
 For example, `Class extends EntitySelection` for an entity selection class.

+- In an ORDA class, `This` designates the instance of the object matching the dataclass.

 - You cannot instantiate a data model class object with the `new()` keyword (an error is returned).
 You must use a regular method as listed in the [`Instantiated by` column of the ORDA class table](#architecture).

 - You cannot override a native ORDA class function from the **`4D`** [class store](Concepts/classes.md#class-stores) with a data model user class function.